 The EEC positively noted that "discussion with students indicated satisfaction with their experience while studying the programme.
 Students were also satisfied with the support they received from their tutors and support staff".
-The EEC further noted that "the general programme documentation and the student guides demonstrate constructive alignment, explicitly linking the teaching and assessment approaches with the overall programme objectives and learning outcomes.
-The sample exam papers provided some examples of these links".
+The EEC also noted that "the general programme documentation and the student guides demonstrate constructive alignment, explicitly linking the teaching and assessment approaches with the overall programme objectives and learning outcomes.
+The sample exam papers provided some examples of these links.
+The study program has proven very attractive to practitioners and experienced professionals in fields relevant to the multidisciplinary area of criminology", a fact highlighted by the Committee as a particular strength of the program as the experienced professionals bring extensive practical experience into it.